 Fees also highly depend on the number of transactions waiting to be confirmed.
 If many people want to confirm their transactions, they will start bidding up the attached fees.
 Therefore, a fee that was considered high yesterday might be considered low today.

 One of the important features to check out in a wallet is fee handling.
 Here is what you need to find out:

 - Does the wallet allow you to choose your own fee, or does it choose it automatically for you?

 - Does the wallet support Segwit?
 An upgrade issued to the Bitcoin protocol, which—among other things—allows you to shrink your transaction file size (hence reducing your required fee).

 - Does the wallet support Replace by Fee (RBF)?
 If your transaction can’t get confirmed because you didn’t pay a high enough fee, you can easily bump the fee via the RBF option.
 Your wallet will then rebroadcast the transaction with a fee raised to your required level.

 Apps that steal Bitcoin

-Hackers will sometimes introduce a new wallet to the app store (or Google Play) with the intent of stealing user funds.
+Hackers will sometimes introduce a new wallet to the Apple App Store (or Google Play) with the intent of stealing user funds.
 There’s no way to know a wallet isn’t malicious other than by actually reviewing its code, and that’s not a feasible option for most of us.

-The wallets listed on this page have all been around for at least two years and have gained good reputations from the Bitcoin community.
+The wallets listed on this page have all been around for several years and have gained a good reputation from the Bitcoin community.

 Hardware wallet tampering